sinaahmadi/sinaahmadi.github.io/_posts/2019-05-18-summer-datathon-in-dagstuhl.md

 ## Other activities

-In addition to our intense daily programs, we had a couple of cultural visits, namely to the famous Castle of Dagstuhl (15 minutes walk) and the historical city of Trier (45 minutes by bus).
+In addition to our heavy daily programs, we had a couple of cultural visits to the famous Castle of Dagstuhl (15 minutes walk) and the historical city of Trier (45 minutes by bus).
 Here are a few photos of the Dagstuhl castle.

 <div class="card-columns">
     {% for img in page.trier %}